OmarKhaled10/SixDigitsDigitalClockUsingSevenSegments/README.md

 # SixDigitsDigitalClockUsingSevenSegments
-Customized cod for 6 digits clock using seven segments
+Customized code for 6 digits clock using seven segments